EECS150/fpga_labs_fa21/lab3/spec/spec.md

 **Observe** how these 2 modules are connected at the top-level in `src/z1top.v`.

 **Run the FPGA build flow** to put the counter on the FPGA and verify it works as expected.
+You may get some `%Warning-WIDTH` errors in your `debouncer` from running `make lint`: these can be safely ignored if they involve the module parameters.

 #### Counter Testbench
 **Write** a testbench from scratch for `counter.v` in `sim/counter_tb.v`.